-DR. LYNCH-WALSH: Yes.
-Okay.
-So, yes, monthly meetings would be a great help.
-I can certainly see where evening meetings wouldn't necessarily work.
-And then having monthly meetings would allow for fewer items on the agenda, which would solve one of the biggest problems.
+meetings would allow for fewer items on the agenda, which would solve one of the biggest problems.
 Because once you have two huge audits on there, there's no way you're getting out of there in under three hours.
 And that's been the struggle, is we have these substantive audits that cannot be discussed.
 And then the audit plan was on the same agenda with, I think, the behavioral threat assessment.
 Those two things were never going to happen in the same meeting.
-So a monthly meeting would definitely help. unfortunate that they're in the middle of the day, but as Ms. Disch pointed out, that does work for some people.
+So a monthly meeting would definitely help.
+It's unfortunate that they're in the middle of the day, but as Ms. Disch pointed out, that does work for some people.
 But if they go monthly, then you have a shorter meeting.
 So I think that would be a solution all the way around.